 You should now be connected and see AIS or GPS targets on your chart software.

-If not, check your router's IP address list and check the IP address that your router has given your A052T.
+If not, check your router's IP address list and check the IP address that your router has given to your A052T.
 Occasionally, a router assigns a different IP address to a device than the one you chose to assign it during Configuration.
 If this is the case, copy the IP address from the router into your chart software.
 If the IP address in your router's IP address list is the same as the one you input into your chart software, then everything will work in station mode.
-If you are unable to see any data repeat the steps and check all the data has been inputted correctly.
+If you are unable to see any data, repeat the steps and check that all the data has been entered correctly.
+If you are unable to view your data in Station mode, the likely cause is either that the data has been input incorrectly or that the IP address is different in your chart software from that of your router.